At century mark, Tulsa Race Massacre's wounds still unhealed

+- According to a U.S. Census Bureau estimate, the median household income for Black households across Tulsa was an estimated $30,955 in 2019, compared with $55,278 median income for white households

+- Greenwood has seen improvements, Billie Parker, who owns Black Wall Street Market, says any revitalization of Black Wall Street should be where Black people reside -- and that’s not in historic Greenwood

-The original Black Wall Street vaporized a hundred years ago, when a murderous white mob laid waste to what was the nation’s most prosperous Black-owned business district and residential neighborhood.
-When Billie Parker set out to memorialize the name with her new development, she built it far from Tulsa's historic Greenwood neighborhood.
+The original Black Wall Street vaporized 100 years ago, when a murderous white mob laid waste to what was the nation’s most prosperous Black-owned business district and residential neighborhood.

-She followed the trail of the city’s Black population.
-There were roughly 10,000 Black Tulsans in 1921; displaced by the massacre, they would be pushed farther and farther north into what is unambiguously an underdeveloped and underserved section of the city today.
+Billie Parker followed the trail of the city’s Black population -- roughly 10,000 Black Tulsans in 1921.
+Displaced by the massacre, they would be pushed farther and farther north into what is unambiguously an underdeveloped and underserved section of the city today.

-Parker’s Black Wall Street Market is a ramshackle outpost on a 3-acre lot abutting a two-lane road, a far cry from the booming city within a city that was Greenwood, with its Black grocers, shopkeepers, doctors, lawyers, newspaper publishers and other businessmen and women.
+Parker started her own Black Wall Street Market in a ramshackle outpost on a 3-acre lot abutting a two-lane road, a far cry from the booming city within a city that was Greenwood, with its Black grocers, shopkeepers, doctors, lawyers, newspaper publishers and other businessmen and women.

-But Parker thought it was important to lay claim to the name and its legacy.

-“We were taught not to even think about that,” Parker, who is in her 50s, said on a recent Saturday morning after opening up the market’s gift shop.
-“We had to hush up.
-So, I say it’s time for us to put Black Wall Street out there.”
+“I say it’s time for us to put Black Wall Street out there,” Parker said.

 The 6 miles between the old and new incarnations of Black Wall Street belie the dire connection that links them: Racial and socioeconomic inequality on Tulsa’s north side has its roots in the 100-year-old atrocity of the Tulsa Race Massacre.